BenNeise/bennneise.github.io/_posts/2012-10-09-getting-pcoip-stats-via-wmi-using-powershell.markdown

  Get-PCOIPStatsViaWMI("Computer01")

-ItÔÇÖs not the most elegant script IÔÇÖve ever written.
-If I get the time, I think IÔÇÖll try and streamline it; and maybe add some ÔÇ£expected rangesÔÇØ.
-I may also export ┬áa timestamped XML object, this would allow comparisons over a time-range (which will allow bandwidth calculations).
+It's not the most elegant script I've ever written.
+If I get the time, I think I'll try and streamline it; and maybe add some "expected ranges".
+I may also export  a timestamped XML object, this would allow comparisons over a time-range (which will allow bandwidth calculations).

-[MindFluxÔÇÖs PCOIP log viewer](http://mindfluxinc.net/?p=195) is still a better solution for investigating problems on a single machine, but this might help get an overview of PCOIP performance across the whole estate.
+[MindFlux's PCOIP log viewer](http://mindfluxinc.net/?p=195) is still a better solution for investigating problems on a single machine, but this might help get an overview of PCOIP performance across the whole estate.